 - In a Just Say Julie sketch a Dumb Blonde supermodel is given a tricky question and her (tiny) brain explodes out of her head with the effort of thinking... leaving her seemingly none the worse for wear and not even bothering to cancel a date at end of the show to get medical attention.

 - A sketch on You Can't Do That on Television had a mother getting far too enthusiastic about cleaning out her child's ears, and cleaning out everything between them as well.
 It had no noticeable effect on the child (well, he wasn't happy about it but as his mother pointed out, even if she had cleaned out his brains he'd never used them anyway.)

-- Brain Guy from Mystery Science Theater 3000 is a variant on Type III: while his brain isn't in his physical head, he does always keep it nearby in a dish.
-If his body gets too far from his brain he degrades into a Type II.
+- Brain Guy from Mystery Science Theater 3000 is a variant on No Change: while his brain isn't in his physical head, he does always keep it nearby in a dish.
+If his body gets too far from his brain he degrades into a Stupid but Aware.
 On top of all this, he and the rest of his species believe (in spite of all evidence) that their physical bodies don't actually exist.